-Description Submitted to Approximate Due Date residents owning property located within 100 feet of the Construction Zone as delineated therein.
+Description Submitted to Approximate Due Date CC 153.
+The Certificate Holders will also provide a hard copy synopsis of any approved Segment EM&CP for residents owning property located within 100 feet of the Construction Zone as delineated therein.
 The synopsis will meet the conditions outlined in CC 153.
 Proof of notice to residents, businesses, and building and structure owners will be provided to the Secretary.
 The Certificate Holders will begin consultations with CI owners within 60 days of Certificate (CC 28a, 28b) and provide proposed plans and methods of construction to CI owners within 180 days of the filing of the relevant Segment EM&CP (CC 28d): "proposal for the location and design of the Facility (including a proposed Construction Zone) and the methods of construction to be employed with respect to all locations involving CI ("Proposal").
 The Certificate Holders' proposal must include all studies, calculations, tests, results, explanations, protocols, drawings, proposed construction schedules, and documents developed throughout the consultations described in subsections (a) and (b) of this Condition, other documentation identified in Condition 162, and any other information that supports the proposal" (CC#28a, 28b, 162).
 Owners and operators of all co- located infrastructure Within 180 days of submission of Segment EM&CP.
 See discussions in Section 13 and Appendix R. The Certificate Holders will provide CI interference studies as described in CCs 28 and 162, conforming to industry standards and performed by an individual or individuals with suitable qualifications to conduct such study, with respect to each location at which the Facility crosses CI or comes into such proximity to CI that an interference study is warranted by Good Utility Practices, and specifying any proposed mitigation measures (CC 28, 162).
 Owners and operators of all co- located infrastructure, as applicable.
 Upon filing the applicable Segment EM&CP.
 See discussions in Section 13 and Appendices P, Q and R. The Certificate Holders will provide regulated wetland locations delineated in the field and indicated on the proposed EM&CP drawings for the Construction Zone and any access roads.
 Such delineations will be delivered for review to DPS Staff, NYSDOS, and NYSDEC and, for wetlands within the Adirondack Park, the APA (CC 113a).
 DPS Staff, NYSDOS, NYSDEC, APA At least 30 days prior to filing of the proposed EM&CP.
-Submitted on March 3, 2022; see Appendices A and M. The Certificate Holders will develop an inventory that includes for each Segment: (i) a listing of waterbodies within the Construction Zone, including associated stream width, NYSDEC classification, proposed crossing method, and any potential construction schedule window developed during the preparation of the proposed EM&CP (ii) a spreadsheet that contains the GPS coordinates (latitude and longitude) of each waterbody; (iii) a digital photograph of each waterbody, cross-referenced to its GPS coordinates; and (iv) a wetland delineation shapefile.
-This inventory will DPS Staff NYSDOS, NYSDEC, APA At least 30 days prior to filing of the proposed EM&CP.
-See Appendices A and M. CHPE EM&CP Seament 9
+Submitted on March 3, 2022; see Appendices A and M. The Certificate Holders will develop an inventory that includes for each Segment: (i) a listing of waterbodies within the Construction Zone, including associated stream width, NYSDEC classification, proposed crossing method, and any potential construction schedule window developed during the preparation of the proposed EM&CP (ii) a spreadsheet that contains the GPS coordinates (latitude and longitude) of each waterbody; (iii) a digital photograph DPS Staff NYSDOS, NYSDEC, APA At least 30 days prior to filing of the proposed EM&CP.
+See Appendices A and M. CHPE EM&CP Chapter 2 Environmental Personnal and Project Procedures Segment 9